 The Land Spirit is the land guardian who takes care of the land and the luck of the families.
 He is regarded as a good friend of Vietnamese farmers with the image of a simple laughing man who is fat with a plump belly, holding a fan.
 Prior to any building, Vietnamese often hold a ground-breaking ceremony as a way to ask for the Land spirit’s permission.
 Also, The Land Spirit and the God of Wealth statues are usually put on the same altar for Vietnamese gods on the ground at the house’s corner

 Some popular offerings of the Land Spirit include small five-fruit tray, alcohol, and flowers.
-And people worship the Spirit on the first day and the fifteenth day according to the lunar calendar and important days like Tet Holiday.
+And people worship the Spirit on the first and fifteenth days according to the lunar calendar and on important days like Tet Holiday.
 In short, the Land Spirit is among the most crucial gods of Vietnamese families.

 Ong Dia is represented by a jolly, plump man

 Holy Mothers are actually three goddesses in folk religion in Vietnam, Mau Lieu Hanh, Mau Thuong Ngan (goddess of the forests), and Mau Thoai (goddess of the water).
 Mau Lieu Hanh is the main goddess in the belief to worship women in Vietnam and also one of the 4 immortal gods (Son Tinh - the Mountain Spirit, Thanh Giong, Chu Dong Tu, and Lieu Hanh Holy Mother).
 It is also believed that the other two goddesses were other avatars of her in the human world.
 She was the second child of Jade Emperor, an exemplary woman of all times, and did many good things to the humans.